cyberbotics/webots-doc/guide/controller-plugin.md

 ## Controller Plugin

 The controller functionality can be extended with user-implemented plugins.
-The purpose of a controller plugin is to facilitate the programming of robot- specific robot windows and remote-control wrappers.
+The purpose of a controller plugin is to facilitate the programming of robot-specific robot windows and remote-control wrappers.

 Programming controller plugins rather than programming directly in the controller is more convenient because it increases considerably the modularity